-We estimate that the net proceeds to us from the sale of our units in this offering will be approximately \$, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$, after deducting estimated discounts and commissions and estimated offering expenses payable by us.
-Each \$1.00 increase (decrease) in the assumed public offering price of \$ per Unit would change our net proceeds by \$ assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us, by approximately \$, assuming the assumed public offering price stays the same.
-We intend to use the net proceeds of this offering as follows: approximately percent in research and development for our product candidate pipeline, including in preclinical research manufacturing, and clinical studies; approximately percent to advance our research in areas such as new product development, additional inventions, intellectual property, and manufacturing; and the balance of the proceeds may be used to support other regulatory activities, working capital, and general corporate purposes.
+We estimate that the net proceeds to us from the sale of our units in this offering will be approximately \$4,660,000 after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional shares in full, we estimate that the net proceeds will be approximately \$5,419,000 after deducting estimated discounts and commissions and estimated offering expenses payable by us.
+These amounts do not include the proceeds which we may receive in connection with the exercise of warrants.
+We cannot predict when or if the warrants will be exercised, and it is possible that the warrants may expire and never be exercised.

+We intend to use the net proceeds of this offering as follows:

+- approximately 61 percent in research and development for our product candidate pipeline, including in preclinical research, manufacturing, and clinical studies as well as to advance our research in areas such as new product development, additional inventions and intellectual property; and - the balance of the proceeds may be used to support other regulatory activities, working capital, and general corporate purposes.

 We may also use a portion of our net proceeds to acquire and invest in complementary products, technologies or businesses; however, we currently have no agreements or commitments to complete any such transaction and are not involved in negotiations to do so.
 Pending these uses, we intend to invest our net proceeds from this offering primarily in investment-grade, interest-bearing instruments.

 As of the date of this prospectus, we cannot specify with certainty all of the particular uses for the net proceeds to be received upon the completion of this offering.
 The amount and timing of our expenditures will depend on several factors, including cash flows from our operations and the anticipated growth of our business.
 Accordingly, our management will have broad discretion in the application of the net proceeds and investors will be relying on the judgment of our Board and management regarding the application of the proceeds from this offering.
 We reserve the right to change the use of these proceeds as a result of certain contingencies such as the results of our research and development efforts, competitive developments, opportunities to acquire products, technologies or businesses, debt repayment needs, and other factors.